coehler200/ense452-fall2025-labs/Lab-1/Blinky.md

 ---

-Many documents are available on urcourses, under Class Resources in the ARM STMicro Docs folder.
+Many documents are available on urcourses, under Resources in the STMicro folder.
 Some of the most useful are listed below.
 There may be updated versions of these documents available online, which you are welcome to substitute.

 - STM32CubeIDEUserManual: UM2609
 -  STM32 Programmer's Manual: PM0056